 Few artists packed as big of a punch as Terri Clark did in the mid-1990s.
 With her self-titled debut in 1995, Clark introduced her talents to the country music world of Nashville in a big way.
 Since then, the Canadian country star from Montreal has delivered multiple Top 10 hits in the United States ("Better Things to Do," "If I Were You") along with many longtime fan favorites ("I Cheated On You," "Pain to Kill").

-From her beginnings as an up and coming singer and songwriter to her most recent studio albums, 2015's Some Songs and 2018's Raising the Bar, let's take a look at some of Terri Clark's greatest hits.
+From her beginnings as an up and coming singer and songwriter to her more recent studio albums, such as 2015's Some Songs and 2018's Raising the Bar, let's take a look at some of Terri Clark's greatest hits.

 1. "Better Things to Do"